ruby-processing/PiCrate/docs/_libraries/picrate.md

 #!/usr/bin/env jruby -v -w
 # Description:
 # Flight Patterns is that ol' Euruko 2008 demo.
-# Reworked version for Propane
+# Reworked version for PiCrate
 # Usage:
 # Drag mouse to steer 'invisible' flock attractor, use 'f' key to toggle flee
 # Mouse 'click' to toggle 'sphere' or 'circle' display